-The SMM-U2's higher signal-to-noise ratio, shown in the chart below, results in more and longer recordings with lower noise.
+The SMM-U2's higher signal-to-noise ratio results in more and longer recordings with lower noise.

 The higher signal-to-noise ratio means less noise from the microphone and higher signal.
 This allows the microphone to pick up fainter or more distant bats when recording.
 The SMM-U2 covers approximately 8 times as much airspace as the SMM-U1.
 The quieter recordings also result in cleaner, easier to analyze recordings that last longer and include more bat echolocation pulses.
 The microphone has a differential output which significantly reduces noise from electromagnetic sources.